 Learn more about Individualized Residency Pathways.

-Cincinnati Children’s is dedicated to strengthening the research pipeline for future physician scientist and to help position our residents for the best and most competitive fellowships available.
+Cincinnati Children’s is dedicated to strengthening the research pipeline for future physician scientists and to help position our residents for the best and most competitive fellowships available.

 To support these goals, Cincinnati Children’s has developed a unique opportunity to reward meritorious research proposals from residents in categorical pediatrics through the Research in Residency program.

 Up to five proposals will be funded every year.